loverde/git-dropbox/README.md

+EDIT: This was forked from https://github.com/agnoster/git-dropbox to enable personal changes

 # git-dropbox

 A recent [stackoverflow answer] got me thinking: what's the easiest way to use Dropbox for your git repos?